A Complete Guide to Resource Planning: Benefits, Use Cases & Best Practices

 Best practices:

-Monitoring resource utilization helps in identifying inefficiencies, overallocation, or underutilization.
+Monitoring resource utilization by identifying inefficiencies, overallocation or underutilization across all the ongoing projects.
 It ensures that resources are being used effectively and project goals are being met.

 Leverage utilization data to make real-time adjustments to the resource plan, inform performance evaluations, and optimize future resource allocation decisions.